-When you figure out email open rate, you have a few options.
-You can use unique opens (i.e. opens per individual) or simple opens, which is the number of opens total.
+When you figure out the email open rate, you have a few options.
+You can use unique opens (i.e., opens per individual) or simple opens, which is the number of opens in total.
 You can also exchange the number of emails sent for the number of emails delivered.

 Now you have an open rate.
 So, what is a “good” open rate?

 In 2023, the industry average open rate is 20.5%, according to a report by Campaign Monitor.